 Applicants under 22 years of age must submit ACT or SAT scores.
 Before students can enroll in classes, they must take the ALEKS assessment.
 Students can transfer up to 64 credits from previously attended regionally accredited institutions.

-Loyola University New Orleans is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Loyola University New Orleans is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 10. Point Park University